ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 In this tutorial, we learned:

-- The `block.ChainVM` interface, which all VMs that define a linear chain must implement
+- The `block::ChainVM` trait, which all VMs that define a linear chain must implement
-- The `snowman.Block` interface, which all blocks that are part of a linear chain must implement
+- The `snowman::Block` trait, which all blocks that are part of a linear chain must implement
-- The `rpcchainvm` type, which allows blockchains to run in their own processes.
+- The `subnet` mod, which allows blockchains to run in their own processes using the `rpcchainvm`.
-- An actual implementation of `block.ChainVM` and `snowman.Block`.
+- An actual implementation of `block::ChainVM` and `snowman::Block`.